 TikTok CEO resigns amid US pressure to sell video app

-FILE - In this July 13, 2015, file photo, then Disney chief strategy officer Kevin Mayer visits the company's "accelerator" space in Glendale, Calif.
-TikTok CEO Mayer resigned Thursday, Aug.
-27, 2020 amid U.S. pressure for its Chinese owner to sell the popular video app, which the White House says is a security risk.
-His resignation comes after U.S. President Donald Trump ordered a ban on TikTok, unless parent company Bytedance sells its U.S. operations to an American company within 90 days.
-(AP Photo/Damian Dovarganes, File)
+In this Monday, July 13, 2015, photo, Disney chief strategy officer Kevin Mayer visits the company's "accelerator" space in Glendale, Calif.
+(AP Photo/Damian Dovarganes)

 Zen Soo, The Associated Press